National Australia Bank taps into autism talent

 “Learning to play music has given me a voice, it is the purest form of communication I know.
 I believe that through learning to play music, children with autism can have an opportunity to express their emotions more easily, and communicate without the barriers of language" Luke said.Read more

 The tech-savvy teachers using coding to help children with autism

 Date posted: Wed, 07/12/2016 - 3:37pm

 Craig Smith and Heath Wild are teachers at the Aspect Hunter School, who have developed their very own iTunes U course for children on the spectrum.

 Realising that many of their students have a very keen interest in technology, including iPad apps and games, the course has been designed by the teachers to help children on the autism spectrum with everyday routines and tasks which they may usually struggle with.Read more

-Taronga Zoo hosts special day for people on the spectrum
+Taronga Zoo hosts autism-friendly day for people on the spectrum

 Date posted: Fri, 02/12/2016 - 9:18am

-On Saturday 1st October, Taronga Zoo will be offering special early entry for guests on the autism spectrum.
-The iconic Sydney Zoo has teamed up with Autism Spectrum Australia to start the Access Taronga initiative, which aims to provide a range of supports and services for guests on the spectrum.Read more
+Taronga Zoo will be offering special early entry for guests on the autism spectrum on Saturday 8th April 2017.
+The iconic zoo in Sydney has teamed up with Autism Spectrum Australia to start the Access Taronga initiative, which aims to provide a range of supports and services for guests on the spectrum.Read more

 Musicians on the spectrum release album